haraldh/iconsole-android/README.md

 # OpeniConsole

 ## Description
-OpeniConsole connects to an iConsole+ fitness bike head unit.
+OpeniConsole connects to an iConsole+ fitness bike head unit over bluetooth.

 You can set the resistance level and all data is displayed.